This package is the perfect opportunity to revisit a paragon of mid-aughts mumblecore cinema.

 For a film about a killing machine who can see at night, it’s ironic that Riddick itself is, both narratively and visually, a dark, muddled mess.

 Ridiculousness played with a straight face, the film is endearing even if it’s never quite hilarious.

 The thrill of seeing women beat the snot out of each other is about all that the film offers, though for a lean, efficient 83-minute genre picture like this, that turns out to be just enough.

 Content to faithfully hew to convention, the film rarely surprises, but its portrait of foolishness and fallibility, and its atmosphere of inevitable doom, remain sturdy and captivating.

 An outrageous true-life tale that’s perfectly suited to director Michael Bay’s insanely overblown stylistic and thematic temperament.

 Its depiction of finger-smashing, toenail-ripping cruelty for intense genre thrills weakens its halfhearted attempts to sincerely wrestle with the ethicality of eye-for-an-eye justice.

-Rob Zombie understands horror as an aural-visual experience that should gnaw at the nerves, seep into the subconscious, and beget unshakeable nightmares.
+Zombie understands horror as an aural-visual experience that should gnaw at the nerves.

 The film elevates the story of Jackie Robinson to that of cornball legend rather than just honoring his legitimately uplifting, heroic saga by telling it straight.